Medically reviewed by Drugs.com. Last updated on Sep 9, 2019.

 SubQ: Do not administer IM or IV; for SubQ administration only.
 Do not use if solution is viscous or cloudy; use only if clear and colorless with no visible particles.
 Insulin detemir should be administered once or twice daily.
 When given once daily, administer with the evening meal or at bedtime.
 When given twice daily, administer the evening dose with the evening meal, at bedtime, or 12 hours following the morning dose.
-SubQ administration is usually made into the thighs, upper arms, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
+SubQ administration is usually made into the thighs, upper arms, or abdomen; absorption rates vary amongst injection sites; be consistent with area used while rotating injection sites within the same region to avoid lipodystrophy.
 Do not dilute or mix insulin detemir with any other insulin formulation or solution; not recommended for use in external SubQ insulin infusion pump.
 For Levemir FlexTouch pen, prime the needle before each injection with 2 units of insulin (use a new needle for each injection).
 Once injected, hold the pen device in the skin for a count of 6 after the dose dial has returned to 0 units before removing the needle to ensure the full dose has been administered.

 Individualized medical nutrition therapy (MNT) based on ADA recommendations is an integral part of therapy.